Xiaohan5349/approw-docs-v1/docs/en/guides/app/sso.md

 ## Enable Single Sign-on for Applications

-On the console’s **Applications** page, turn on the application single sign-on switch.
+On the console’s **Applications** page, turn on the Enable application SSO switch.

 ![](https://cdn.approw.com/docs/20201216143359.png)